AISHE 2013 Workshop with Professor Sally Brown

 - Discuss issues concerning the boundaries between Masters and undergraduate level assessment

 - Consider some innovative approaches to assessing at Masters level

 - Review options for enhancing assessment in masters programmes

 Attendees will receive a compendium of assessment innovations from the project.

 Professor Sally Brown

-Sally is Emerita Professor of Higher Education Diversity in Teaching and Learning at title page of an essay and was until July 2010 PVC (Academic).
-She is also a Visiting Professor at the http://www.quarterforyourcrisis.com/ and Adjunct Professor at the University of the Sunshine Coast and James Cook University (both in Queensland, Australia).
+Sally is Emerita Professor of Higher Education Diversity in Teaching and Learning at useful reference and was until July 2010 PVC (Academic).
+She is also a Visiting Professor at the title page of an essay and Adjunct Professor at the http://www.quarterforyourcrisis.com/and More hints (both in Queensland, Australia).
 Sally has worked in education for more than forty years and was, for five years, Director of Membership Services for the Institute for Learning and Teaching, prior to which she worked at the University of Northumbria at Newcastle for almost 20 years as a lecturer, educational developer and Head of Quality Enhancement.
 She is a National Teaching Fellow and was awarded a £200,000 NTFS grant for three years to research Innovative Assessment at Master’s level.
 She is widely published, largely in the field of teaching, learning and assessment.